FQA

 Everything couples usually ask before booking from engagement sessions and first looks to timelines, sneak peeks, galleries, and what to expect when working together.

-Planning a wedding comes with so many questions, and that is completely normal.
-Over the years, I have found that many couples ask similar things during our first call from whether to do a first look, to the best light for portraits, to how many images they can expect in their final gallery.
+Planning a wedding naturally comes with many questions.
+Over the years, I’ve found that couples often ask similar things when we first connect from whether to do a first look, to the best time of day for portraits, to when their final gallery will arrive.

-This page is here to make the process feel easy, clear, and stress-free.
+This page is here to make the process feel simple and clear so you can focus on enjoying the experience and celebrating your day.

 Frequently Asked Questions